ondra-prochazka/a-3d-mountain-map/docs/index.md

 ## How Was the Map Created?

-The map was built using [vts-geospatial][19]{:target="_blank"}, an open-source 3D geospatial software stack designed and [developed by Melown Technologies SE][20]{:target="_blank"}.
+The map was built using [vts-geospatial][19]{:target="_blank"}, an open-source 3D geospatial software stack designed and developed by [Melown Technologies SE][20]{:target="_blank"}.

-The complete source code of this project (and of this website) is [available in an accompanying GitHub repository][21]{:target="_blank"}, and you're welcome to play with it and use as inspiration for your own 3D map project.
+The complete source code of this project (and of this website) is [available in an accompanying GitHub repository][21]{:target="_blank"}, and you are welcome to play with it and use as inspiration for your own 3D mapping projects.
-Simple instructions on how to recreate the map are available [in the repo's readme][22]{:target="_blank"}.
+Simple instructions on how to recreate the map are available [in the repository's
+README][22]{:target="_blank"}.

 <br/>

-## The FOSS4G 2019 talk
+## The FOSS4G 2019 NA talk

 This website has been created to accompany my talk "Visual Hierarchies in 3D cartography With VTS", first held at FOSS4G-NA 2019 in San Diego in April 2019.